magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-148-->

-*  The update SQL query that update affected quotes after disabling cart price rule has been optimized to avoid locking the entire quote table.
+*  The SQL query that updates affected quotes after disabling a cart price rule has been optimized to avoid locking the entire quote table.

 <!--- ACP2E-98-->